Monk parakeet: Chicago

+New Zealand

+Auckland has banned the sale, breeding, and distribution of monk parakeets since September 1, 2022.
+However, pre-existing monk parakeets can be kept.
+Monk parakeets, among some other parrots, have been cited to be pests that compete with native birds and damage native trees.

 As pets

 Monk parakeets are highly intelligent, social birds.
 Those kept as pets routinely develop vocabularies of scores of words and phrases.
-Due to this early speaking ability, it is overtaking the cockatiel as the favorite bird to teach to talk.
+Due to this early speaking ability, it is overtaking the cockatiel as the favourite bird to teach to talk.
 Another contributing factor to growing popularity is that this bird has a shorter lifespan and lower price than African grey parrots.

-Because of monk parakeets' listing as an agricultural pest, the U.S. states of California, Georgia, Kansas, Kentucky, Hawaii, Maine, New Jersey, Pennsylvania, Tennessee, and Wyoming, as well as Western Australia outlaw sale and ownership.
-In Connecticut, one can own monk parakeets, but cannot sell or breed them.
+Because of monk parakeets' listing as an agricultural pest and invasive species, the U.S. states of California, Colorado, Georgia, Kansas, Kentucky, Hawaii, Maine, New Jersey, Pennsylvania, Tennessee, Wisconsin, and Wyoming, as well as Western Australia outlaw their sale and ownership.
+In Connecticut, ownership is permitted, but sale and breeding are prohibited.
 In New York and Virginia, one can own monk parakeets with banding and registration.
+In Rhode Island, an exotic animal possession permit is required for ownership.
 In Ohio, owning one is legal if the bird's flight feathers are clipped or it is incapable of free flight.